 Why is a biblical worldview so important?

-History, science, the arts, and every subject, every curriculum, and every teacher has a point of view.
+History, science, the arts, every subject, every curriculum, and every teacher has a point of view.
 There is no such thing as neutral.
 If a Christian viewpoint is not present, the only other option is a non-Christian viewpoint.
-Not allowing prayer, not wishing “merry Christmas” or explaining how God is not involved in history are just some of hundreds of examples that present God as non-existent or unimportant when this supposedly “neutral” point of view is presented.
+Not allowing prayer, not wishing “Merry Christmas” nor explaining how God is not involved in history are just some of hundreds of examples that present God as non-existent or unimportant when this supposedly “neutral” point of view is presented.
 Children are bombarded with non-Christian messaging from movies, TV, music, social media, academia and more.
-We believe that a school should be instrumental in equipping children to understand the truth about life, the world and their place in it, and that truth includes God.
+We believe that a school should be instrumental in equipping children to understand the truth about life, the world and their place in it, and that truth includes God!

 Yes, but many Christians have gone to public schools and turned out just fine!

 No one can deny this.
 Yet, parents must ask themselves, “Is today’s permissive culture what I want for my child?”
 The difference between a public or non-Christian school and a Christian school is not simply the professionalism of its staff or perfection of its student body, but in the focus and goals of its education.
 That focus and those goals greatly influence the school culture.
 In a Christian school such as FCA, students are loved and influenced as they learn from committed Christians who share the same Biblical values as their parents.
 Students learn these values not just in Bible class, but also from the examples that are modeled and taught by faculty, coaches and staff members in every school activity.
-Challenges, conflict and circumstances are engaged from a Biblical/Christian perspective.
+Challenges, conflict, and circumstances are engaged from a Biblical and Christian perspective.

-Shouldn’t Christians be “out in the real world” making a difference in non-Christian circles?
+Shouldn’t Christians be out in the real world, making a difference in non-Christian circles?
 Why shelter them in a Christian school?

 Isn’t it the role of the parents and their church to teach the Christian worldview?

-A Christian school does not replace the role of the parent or church; a Christian school like FCA becomes a partner with the parent and church.
+A Christian school does not replace the role of the parent nor church; a Christian school like FCA becomes a partner with the parent and church.
 Christian parents today too often feel as if they are battling an entire culture in order to raise Godly children.
 Parents increase their effectiveness by widening the circle of influence around their children with other Godly adults.
 At a Christian school, students are taught by faculty and staff who share the same basic values and beliefs as the parents.
 It is a partnership.
 Those relationships will have a lasting influence on your child.

-What about outcomes?
 What can I expect once my child graduates?

 What about academics?